reboot0-de/se-tools/jsdoc/tutorials/Queue.md

 function onResub(data)
 {
   Queue.add(data);
-  // Call myCoolAnimation with data as parameter and set a timeout of 1 second between each call.
+  // Call myCoolAnimation with `data` as parameter and set a timeout of 1 second between each call.
   // Also execute SE_API.resumeQueue() after each.
-  Queue.processAll(myCoolAnimation, 1000, true);
+  Queue.processEach(myCoolAnimation, 1000, true);
 }

 function myCoolAnimation(data)